glycerine/fisherexact/README.md

 For comparison, we provide a Chi-squared test implementation based on gonum/cephes calculations.
-The small cephes subpackage (Netlib code by Stephen Mosher) required was copied in to avoid depending on the full gonum library.
+The small cephes subpackage (Netlib code by Stephen L. Moshier) required was copied in to avoid depending on the full gonum library.